Xiaojiuwo168/GA-FER/README.md

 ```

 2. Set hyperparameters in *global.ini*.

+Ensure the following status before running：

+[evolution_status]
+is_running = 0

 3. Run `python GA-FER-evolve.py`.

-If you have any questions, please feel free to raise an "issue" for discussion.
+If you have any questions, please feel free to raise "issues" for discussion.

 ## Citing GA-FER